jonsimonsen/webaoa/README.md

 -Should examine if the user story grid can be simplified using DRY.
 -Did major cleanup of layout file, including "global consts" and more inheritance.

-v0.3: Attempting to write DRY code (common banner and footer, maybe other "deduplication")
+v0.3: Attempting to write DRY code (common banner and footer, maybe other "deduplication").
--Looking into snippets and includes.
+-Decided to keep working before adding and refactoring the common elements (possibly with JS).
+-Did some minor fixes to layout, including alternative color configurations.
+-Made a new subpage for Dreis.
+Temporarily linking here from "Arbeid".
+-Added Picture and description similar to that on the home page.
+Home link as for other subpages.
+-Added description of services as a table.

+v0.35: Planning to try some cleanup.
+-After v0.3, there are some elements with the same id on different pages.
+Should refactor these to use class instead.